cakephp/debug_kit/docs/en/configuration.md

 Configure::write('DebugKit.ignorePathsPattern', '/\.(jpg|png|gif)$/');
 ```

-* `DebugKit.ignoreAuthorization` tells DebugKit to ignore the Cake Authorization plugin for toolbar requests.
-It is disabled by default.
 * `DebugKit.maxDepth` controls how many levels of nested data are rendered in general debug output.
 The default is `5`.
 * `DebugKit.variablesPanelMaxDepth` controls how many levels of nested data are rendered in the Variables panel.
 The default is `5`.